Budgie Nutrition

 - Monitor food intake daily to spot changes in appetite or health.

-- Offer fresh fruits, vegetables, and water every day.
+- Offer fresh vegetables, herbs, fruit (in moderation) and water every day.

 - Clean all dishes daily to maintain hygiene.